 The Alabama African American Civil Rights Heritage Sites Consortium, Inc. is a collaboration among 20 historic places of worship, lodging and civic engagement that played significant roles in the African American struggle for freedom.
 While recent history focuses on the Civil Rights Movement of the 1950s and 1960s, these institutions have been dedicated to improving the quality of Black life since Reconstruction.

 You can make your contribution through one of the following methods.
 We appreciate your support!

 Debit or Credit Card: CLICK HERE

 Montgomery, AL 36104

 NOTE: Your donation statement serves as your tax receipt.

 Old Ship A.M.E.
 Zion Church is registered and organized as a nonprofit corporation with the State of Alabama.

-The Capital Campaign is ongoing with sacred individual and group donations and recent funding from the Alabama Historical Commission, the Alabama African American Civil Rights Heritage Sites Consortium and The Alabama-Florida Episcopal District of the African American Episcopal Zion Church.
+The Capital Campaign is ongoing with sacred individual and group donations and recent funding from the Alabama Historical Commission, the African American Cultural Heritage Action Fund of the National Trust for Historic Preservation, the Alabama African American Civil Rights Heritage Sites Consortium and The Alabama-Florida Episcopal District of the African American Episcopal Zion Church.